seibelj/iCryptoNode/README.md

 The current top-of-the-line Raspberry Pi has only 1 GB of ram.
 We add swap in order to allow ram to be extended by disk in cases where memory is exhausted.
 However, given that random write to SD cards can wear them out, we want to make the system prefer ram to disk whenever possible.

-Remove old swap and make new, bigger swap (2GB):
+Remove old swap and make new, bigger swap (2GB).
+Some of these commands take a while to run, just be patient.
 ```
+sudo /etc/init.d/dphys-swapfile stop
 sudo rm /var/swap
 sudo dd if=/dev/zero of=/var/swap count=2K bs=1M
 sudo mkswap /var/swap